General Terms and Conditions of Purchase

 These General Terms and Conditions of Purchase apply to all business relationships with our suppliers and contractors ("Suppliers").

-We do not recognize conflicting or deviating general terms and conditions of the supplier unless we have expressly agreed to their validity in writing.
-Neither silence nor the acceptance of the service or its payment shall be deemed to constitute acceptance.
+We do not recognize any conflicting or deviating general terms and conditions of the supplier unless we have expressly agreed to their validity in writing.
+Neither silence nor acceptance of the service or payment for it shall be deemed acceptance.

-Orders can be revoked by us until they are confirmed in writing by the supplier.
+Orders may be canceled by us until they are confirmed in writing by the supplier.

-If the order confirmation deviates from our order, a contract shall only be concluded if we have expressly agreed to the order confirmation in writing.
-Without such aforementioned written consent, our payments or our acceptance of deliveries and services shall not constitute consent.
+If the order confirmation differs from our order, a contract shall only be concluded if we have expressly agreed to the order confirmation in writing.
+Without such prior written consent, our payments or our acceptance of deliveries and services shall not constitute consent.

-The supply contract as well as any amendments, collateral agreements, declarations regarding its termination and other declarations and notifications must be made in writing, unless otherwise stipulated in these terms and conditions.
+The delivery contract and any amendments, subsidiary agreements, declarations regarding its termination, and other declarations and notifications must be made in writing, unless otherwise specified in these terms and conditions.
 A fax is sufficient to comply with the written form requirement.
-Delivery call-offs can also be made by remote data transmission.
+Delivery calls may also be made by remote data transmission.

 3. SUBSEQUENT CHANGES, WITHDRAWAL